terrastruct/d2/ci/release/README.md

 existing version tag only when its descriptors exactly match that run's verified candidate, and the separate `latest` job can retry without touching the version tags.
 A new dispatch still refuses any existing version tag during preflight.

-### Docker continuity test

-The manually dispatched `Docker continuity test` GitHub workflow proves that an existing, published D2 release can be rebuilt for Docker Hub without the legacy AWS builders.
-It downloads the release's exact Linux archives, builds on native GitHub-hosted amd64 and arm64 runners, verifies the images, and publishes only `d2lang/d2:continuity-test-<workflow-run-id>-<attempt>` and the matching `terrastruct/d2` compatibility tag.
-It never updates a release version tag or `latest`.

-Dispatch the workflow from the protected `master` branch.
-The version input must name a published, non-draft GitHub release with both Linux archives; `v0.7.1` is the default continuity fixture.
-The workflow removes both test tags after verification.
-If Docker Hub rejects either cleanup request, the cleanup job fails instead of silently leaving a test tag behind.
-Because collaborators on personal Docker Hub repositories cannot delete tags, the `docker-release` environment must also provide two owner-scoped secrets with Read, Write, Delete permission: `DOCKERHUB_D2LANG_DELETE_TOKEN` from the `d2lang` Docker ID and `DOCKERHUB_TERRASTRUCT_DELETE_TOKEN` from the `terrastruct` Docker ID.
-Cleanup is restricted to the exact `d2lang/d2` and `terrastruct/d2` test tags for the current workflow run and verifies that each tag is absent after deletion.

-The `v0.7.1` fixture embeds playwright-go v0.4702.0, whose original driver CDN no longer serves the required ZIP files.
-For that fixture only, the workflow reconstructs the same Playwright 1.47.2 driver layout from a checksum-pinned official `playwright-core` npm tarball and the image's Node runtime.
-Browser payloads use Playwright's current direct CDN.
-The published D2 archive remains unchanged.
-Other release versions use their tagged Dockerfile without this compatibility step.

-This remains a non-production regression test.
-The separate `Publish Docker release` workflow is the production publisher.

 ### _build.sh